Delaware Diminished Value Claims

 Delaware Tort Law Principle of Making the Injured Party Whole

-Under Delaware tort law, damages are intended to place the injured party in the position they would have been in had the loss not occurred.
-When a vehicle is damaged in a collision caused by another driver, this principle allows recovery for the full measure of property damage, which may include any remaining loss in market value after repairs are completed.
+Under Delaware tort law, damages are meant to place the injured party in the position they would have occupied had the loss never happened.
+When another driver's negligence damages a vehicle, this principle supports recovery for the full measure of property damage — including any loss in market value that remains after repairs are completed.

 Below are answers to common questions about Delaware diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Can I file diminished value against my own insurance in Delaware?
+• Can I file a diminished value claim in Delaware?

-There is no required state formula.
-Insurance companies may rely on internal valuation models.
-A market based comparison of similar vehicles with and without accident history is often used to measure actual resale impact.
+There's no required Delaware formula.
+Insurers may use internal models, but a market comparison of similar vehicles with and without accident history is the more reliable approach.

-Delaware generally allows two years for property damage claims.
+Delaware generally allows two years from the accident date for property damage claims.

 • Do insurance companies pay diminished value in Delaware?